matejsemancik/bolt/README.md

 # bolt
-App that converts between Bolts and CZK written in Kotlin
+App that converts between Bolts (Let it Roll 2017 currency) and CZK.
+Written in Kotlin.